mhucka/rsmirror/README.md

 **1.** Copy `rsmirror` to a directory of your choosing, and make sure it is executable.

-**2.** Copy `sample.config` to a location of your choosing, renaming it to something suitable (perhaps named after the directory you are going to mirror).
+**2.** Copy `sample.config` to a location of your choosing, renaming it to something suitable for your situation.
 If you want to create multiple mirroring configurations, copy `sample.config` as many times as you need and give each copy a different name.

 **3.** Edit the configuration file(s).
 Set the values for the different variables inside.
 The comments inside the sample configuration file explain the purposes of the variables.

-**4.** Do a basic test of your configuration by invoking `rsmirror -n -c CONFIG`.
-The `-n` flag tells `rsmirror` to do a dry run, and `CONFIG` is the path to a configuration file from steps 2-3.
-The test process will attempt to run `ssh` and start the remote `rsync`, but will not transfer any files; if any configuration or connectivity problems exist, they will probably be revealed.
+**4.** Do a basic test of your configuration by invoking `rsmirror -n -c CONFIG`, where `CONFIG` signifies the path to the configuration file from steps 2-3.
+The `-n` flag tells `rsmirror` to do a dry run.
+The test process will attempt to run the remote `rsync`, but will not transfer any files; if any configuration or connectivity problems exist, they will probably be revealed by doing this.

-Once that is done, you can invoke `rsmirror -c CONFIG` whenever you want to mirror the directory.
+Once the above are done, you can invoke `rsmirror -c CONFIG` whenever you want to mirror the directory.
 You may find it convenient to set up a cron job to perform the task on a nightly basis.
 (Note, however, that this will not work unless you also set up password-less `ssh` connections between your local and remote computers, as mentioned above.)

 Usage